6.3.3 Public Trust in Politicians

 Public trust in politicians has declined sharply in both America and Britain, as highlighted by two reports in 2022:

-Pew Research reported that “Americans remain deeply distrustful of and dissatisfied with their government.
+Pew Research reported in June 2022 that “Americans remain deeply distrustful of and dissatisfied with their government.
 Just 20% say they trust the government in Washington to do the right thing just about always or most of the time – a sentiment that has changed very little since former President George W. Bush’s second term in office.”
 (This compares to around 75% in the early 1960s with Presidents Eisenhower and Kennedy, according to another Pew report).

-Carnegie UK reported that “People see the biggest current threat to our democracy as a loss of trust (32%) followed by corruption (16%).
+Carnegie UK reported in January 2022 that “People see the biggest current threat to our democracy as a loss of trust (32%) followed by corruption (16%).
 76% of the public in England don’t trust MPs to take decisions that will improve their lives, while 73% don’t trust the UK Government on the same measure.
 46% of the public in England selected honesty and integrity as important values for the government to exemplify.
 Yet 61% do not believe that the current UK Government reflects these values at all, while 23% believe they ‘slightly’ reflect these values.”

 Hannah Arendt, quoted by John Mearsheimer (among others), pointed out how distrust paves the way for authoritarian leaders: